-Of all the known moons in the solar system, the Martian moon Phobos orbits closest to its primary, hovering only a few thousand miles above the surface.
+The Martian moon Phobos orbits only a few thousand miles above the Red Planet's surface.
 Its proximity to its planet is one of the reasons astronomers were unable to see the satellite until the late 19th century.
+In fact, the moon is getting closer to Mars over the centuries, and eventually will either break up or be pulled into the Martian surface.

 Robotic probes on Mars' surface can see Phobos passing overhead: